NVComputing/nvcomputingsite/resources/streams.md

 Also, streams do not let you access each element in the list's index.
 If you need access to the index, use a classic for loop.

-# How to use streams
+# How to Use Streams
 There are 3 operations you do on a stream:
 - Creation
 - Intermediate Operation